jorge-cardoso/jorge-cardoso.github.io/research/iforesight.md

 <img src="https://blogs.bmc.com/wp-content/uploads/2019/02/AIOpsGraphicGartner2018-768x408.png" height="408" width="768" style="float:center;margin:0 20px 0 0;"/>
 </p>

+The use of ML for production engineering can support the development of new approaches for:
+1. Monitoring and alerting
+2. Anomaly detection and Root Cause Analysis
+3. Capacity planing and prediction
+4. Canarying validation
+5. Service Scaling
+6. Operational performance

+Our work focuses on points 1) and 2).

 In 2017 we adopted AI in the form of [Data Science](https://en.wikipedia.org/wiki/Data_science) and [Machine Learning](https://en.wikipedia.org/wiki/Machine_learning) approaches for anomaly detection, root-cause analysis, fault prediction, and automated recovery into our suite.